skrattaren/apf.rst/apf.rst

-  People like using this particular quip in Usenet conversations or in their .signatures, and every time somebody will follow-up with "hey, you're wrong, that's a quote from "`Reaper Man_!".
+  People like using this particular quip in Usenet conversations or in their .signatures, and every time somebody will follow-up with "hey, you're wrong, that's a quote from "`Reaper Man_`"!".

   The answer is of course simply that similar quotes occur in *both* books (in "`Reaper Man`_" it's on p.
 215/189, and goes: "Five exclamation marks,